shahank42/TextPilot/README.md

 ## What's working

 - QR code log in to WhatsApp
-- Send and recieve text messages
+- Send and recieve text messages from WhatsApp

 ---